-Now this one may be a little misleading because it’s not only things in parenthesis that need to be done first, this counts for all grouping symbols.
+Now this one may be a little misleading because it’s not only things in parentheses that need to be done first, this counts for all grouping symbols.

 It’s about Brackets, Absolute Value, just about anything that’s grouping numbers together.

-Before we simplify an expression, knowing what operations need to be performed first is important if there’s more than one operation present in this expression
+Before we simplify an expression, knowing what operations need to be performed first is important if there’s more than one operation present in the expression

 Finally, here are Addition and Subtraction.
 These are working in the same way as before with Multiplication and Division.
 These also need to be done from left to right.
 However, they are the last tasks to be done when simplifying or solving an expression.

 Let’s see how we put PEMDAS to work when we simplify this expression.